 Under the BIF Act, the adjudication registry must issue an adjudication certificate within 5 business days of receiving an adjudication decision.
 There is no fee for a certificate.

 The adjudicator must consider the conduct of both parties when deciding the proportion of fees that each party will pay.
-This makes it easier for claimants to be paid for the work they’ve done.

 The BIF Act introduces a new penalty for failing to pay an adjudicated amount.